Aldo Rossi: Work

 His earliest works of the 1960s were mostly theoretical and displayed a simultaneous influence of 1920s Italian modernism (see Giuseppe Terragni), classicist influences of Viennese architect Adolf Loos, and the reflections of the painter Giorgio de Chirico.
 A trip to the Soviet Union to study Stalinist architecture also left a marked impression.

 In his writings, Rossi criticized the lack of understanding of the city in current architectural practice.
-He argued that a city must be studied and valued as something constructed over time; of particular interest are urban artefacts that withstand the passage of time.
+He argued that a city must be studied and valued as something constructed over time; of particular interest are urban artifacts that withstand the passage of time.
 Rossi held that the city remembers its past (our "collective memory"), and that we use that memory through monuments; that is, monuments give structure to the city.
 Inspired by the persistence of Europe's ancient cities, Rossi strove to create similar structures immune to obsolescence.

 He became extremely influential in the late 1970s and 1980s, as his body of built work expanded and his theories were promoted in his books The Architecture of the City (L'architettura della città, 1966) and A Scientific Autobiography (Autobiografia scientifica, 1981).
 The largest of Rossi's projects in terms of scale was the San Cataldo Cemetery, in Modena, Italy, which began in 1971, but is yet to be completed.
 Rossi referred to it as a "city of the dead".

 The distinctive independence of his buildings is reflected in the micro-architectures of the products designed by Rossi.
 In the 1980s, Rossi designed stainless steel cafetières and other products for Alessi, Pirelli, and others.

 Exhibits

-For the Venice Biennale in 1979, Rossi designed a floating Teatro del Mondo that seated 250 people.
+For the Venice Biennale in 1980, Rossi designed a floating Teatro del Mondo that seated 250 people.
 For the Venice Biennale in 1984, he designed a triumphal arch at the entrance to the exhibition site.
 In 2006 two pylons based on an original 1989 design by Aldo Rossi were erected in front of the Bonnefanten Museum in Maastricht by the Delft architectural firm Ufo Architecten.
+The MAXXI museum in Rome staged a retrospective titled Aldo Rossi, The Architect and the Cities in 2021.